 SMAC Maintenance Checklist

 All types of machinery require “Regular Routine Maintenance!”
 Our Systems SMAC units are some of the toughest Self-Maintaining Air Cleaners in the world.
 However, that doesn’t mean that they don’t need some tender loving care once in a while.
-Below are some tips that will help you to ensure that your SMAC unit keeps running at its top performance and efficiency 20 years from the day you purchased it.
+So, below are some tips that will help you to ensure that your SMAC unit keeps running at its top performance and efficiency 20 years from the day you purchased it.

-1. Record your differential pressure
+1. Record your differential pressure for air filter maintenance

 2. Check drums and hoppers